nyxnor/onionjuggler/README.md

 #### History

-This project was started after seeing the amazing [OnionShare CLI](https://github.com/onionshare/onionshare/tree/develop/cli), which possibilitates ephemeral onion services that never touch the disk and can be run on Tails or Whonix easily.
+This project was started after seeing the amazing [OnionShare CLI python scripts](https://github.com/onionshare/onionshare/tree/develop/cli), which possibilitates ephemeral onion services that never touch the disk and can be run on Tails or Whonix easily.
 Then after seeing the [RaspiBlitz onion service bash script for the Raspberry Pi](https://github.com/rootzoll/raspiblitz/blob/v1.7/home.admin/config.scripts/internet.hiddenservice.sh), the idea to port it to any Debian distribution started.
 As the idea grew, using GNU Bash and Linux was a single point of failure [1](https://metrics.torproject.org/platforms.html) [2](https://metrics.torproject.org/webstats-tb-platform.html), so the making the script POSIX compliant to be compatible with any Unix-like system was a definitive goal.

 #### Future